Armir Grimaj

+He represented the Albania national team between 1998 and 2000, earning four caps in two editions of the Malta International Tournament.

 International career

-He made his debut for Albania in a February 1998 Malta Tournament match against Georgia and earned a total of 4 caps, scoring no goals.
-His final international was a February 2000 Malta Tournament match against Andorra.
+Grimaj made his debut for Albania in a 1998 Malta International Tournament match against Georgia in February 1998.
+He earned four caps for Albania.
+His final international appearance came in a 2000 Malta International Tournament match against Andorra in February 2000.